tonsky/tonsky.me/site/blog/syntax-highlighting/index.md

 I’ve been applying these principles for [about 8 years now](https://github.com/tonsky/vscode-theme-alabaster/commit/5c840f5fb57e5cd0dce93ac8c450495bdb0a2658).

-I call this theme Alabaster and I’ve built it couple of times for the editors I used:
+I call this theme Alabaster and I’ve built it a couple of times for the editors I used:

 - [VS Code](https://github.com/tonsky/vscode-theme-alabaster)
 - [JetBrains IDEs](https://github.com/tonsky/intellij-alabaster)
 - [Sublime Text](https://github.com/tonsky/sublime-scheme-alabaster) ([twice](https://github.com/tonsky/clojure-sublimed/?tab=readme-ov-file#color-scheme))

-It’s also been ported to many other editors and terminals, the most complete list is [probably here](https://github.com/tonsky/sublime-scheme-alabaster?tab=readme-ov-file#variations-1).
+It’s also been ported to many other editors and terminals; the most complete list is [probably here](https://github.com/tonsky/sublime-scheme-alabaster?tab=readme-ov-file#variations-1).
 If your editor is not on the list, try searching for it by name—it might be built-in already!
-I always wondered where do these color themes come from and now I became an author of one (and I still don’t know).
+I always wondered where these color themes come from, and now I became an author of one (and I still don’t know).

-Feel free to use Alabaster as is or build your own theme using principles outlined in the article—either is fine by me.
+Feel free to use Alabaster as is or build your own theme using the principles outlined in the article—either is fine by me.

-As for the principle themselves, they worked out fantastically for me.
+As for the principles themselves, they worked out fantastically for me.
 I’ve never wanted to go back, and just one look at any “traditional” color theme gives me a scare now.

 I _suspect_ that the only reason we don’t see more restrained color themes is that people never really thought about it.
-Well, this is your wake up call.
-I hope this will inspire people to use color more deliberatly and to change the default way we build and use color themes.
+Well, this is your wake-up call.
+I hope this will inspire people to use color more deliberately and to change the default way we build and use color themes.